Do You Pay Taxes on a Construction Loan?

 - Property must be used personally at least 14 days per year or 10% of rental days

-The SALT Cap and Property Tax Deductions
+What Is The SALT Cap and Property Tax Deductions?

 The Tax Cuts and Jobs Act of 2017 created a significant limitation on property tax deductions for personal residences.